Table of Contents

 A rainbow of fine hair rains everywhere while Uncle Jan tells passionately of the cross – the Wood Cross,

-His trained fingers work on its own while he talks about the Big Black Book.
+His trained fingers work independently as he talks about the Big Black Book.

 The whole barber hall listens – some are nodding their heads in agreement,